epsilonit/FAIRiCUBE-lessons-learnt/UCs-lessons-learnt/climate_data_processing_with_dask_extremly_slow.md

 This problem causes execution time and resource consumption to increase exponentially (up to 10x in some cases).

 ## Affected component of FAIRiCUBE-Hub
-Storage, CPU, RAM and Network
+FAIRiCUBE Lab (Storage, CPU, RAM and Network)

 ## Proposed solution
 Traditional file formats (e.g. tiff, netCDF) cause a lot of network traffic and slow down the computation when the file resides on the cloud. <br> Cloud-optimized format like COG, zarr are designed to overcome this problem.